IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-parta-notebook-walkthrough-exec-2.md

 # Notebook Walkthrough Exercise 2

 Until now, the agent has had tools that determines a customer's risk level (low, medium, or high).
-However it does not have a specific tool to calculate a specific interest rate.
-In this exercise, we will add a new tool that provides an interest based on the customer's risk level.
+However it does not have a specific tool to calculate interest rate.
+In this exercise, we will add a new tool that provides an interest rate based on the customer's risk level.

 -----